 Research shows that oats are beneficial for cholesterol, blood sugar levels, weight management, gut health, and satiety.

 Oat groats, steel cut oats, rolled oats, and quick oats are all low or moderate glycemic index foods.
 They’re all good choices for PCOS.
-Instant oatmeal packets are usually high in added sugars, which may negatively affect blood sugar levels.
+Flavored instant oatmeal packets are usually high in added sugars, which may negatively affect blood sugar levels.